SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/active-directory-azure.md

 ### Configure Azure resources using ARM template

-In this step, you use a Sumo-provided Azure Resource Manager (ARM) template to create an Event Hub, an Azure function and two Storage Accounts.
+In this step, you use a Sumo Logic provided Azure Resource Manager (ARM) template to create an Event Hub, an Azure function and two Storage Accounts.
 The Azure function is triggered by Event Hub.
 Two storage accounts are used to store log messages from the Azure function and failover data from Event Hub.
 Configure Azure resources as decribed in [Configure Azure resources using ARM template](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-logs-azure-monitor/#step-2-configure-azure-resources-using-arm-template).

 ### Troubleshooting log collection